 - Subscription services (Netflix, Amazon Prime, etc.)

-With these costs laid out, you can clearly see where you sit financially.
+With these upfront costs laid out, you can clearly see where you sit financially.
 Simply subtract your total living costs from how much money you take home on a monthly basis.
-You can then determine how much of your monthly budget you want to allocate towards rent.
+You can then determine how much of your monthly budget you want to allocate towards your housing budget.

 Decide what you’re willing to pay each month

 To answer the question, “How much should I spend on rent?” it’s not just about what you can afford, it’s about what you’re willing to spend.
-If saving money is your primary goal, then it’s likely in your best interest to keep your housing expenses low.
+If saving money is your primary goal, then it’s likely in your best interest to only pay for what you need and keep your housing expenses low.
 Maybe that means finding a roommate or renting a place in a neighborhood where rates are lower.

 If you’re picky about where you want to live — and you’re willing to have less disposable income every month — then you have more options when it comes to choosing a residence that meets all of your requirements.